andock-ci/build/README.md

 **andock-ci-build** is a Ansible role which:
 * Checks out a php repository (e.g. from github)
-* runs build tasks (like composer, npm etc.).
-We recomend docksal (http://docksal.io/).
+* Runs build tasks (like composer, npm etc.).
+We use docksal (http://docksal.io/) because there all gears included to build your projects.
+But it is not needed.
-* pushes all build artifacts to a target build repository (can be a different one like Acquia or the same.
+* Pushes all build artifacts to a target build repository (can be a different one like Acquia or the same.
 Andock CI pushes to {{ branch }}-build branch.)

 Requirements